BIOS2220 – Aquatic Biodiversity

 The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies (in Norwegian).

 The following courses must be taken before the first laboratory exercise and field excursion in BIOS2220:

 Recommended previous knowledge

-The course consists of lectures, lab sessions and field trips.
+The course consists of lectures, colloqvia, lab sessions and field trips.
 Lab and field journals must be marked in order to sit for the final exam.
+Field trips are mandatory.

-Attendance is mandatory for the first lecture and lab session, also for those on the waiting list.
-You will lose your seat on the course if documentation for valid absence is not provided to the student administration email@example.com prior to the first lecture.
+Attendance to the first lecture is mandatory, also for those on the waiting list.
+If you are unable to attend the first lecture you will lose your seat on the course if you do not inform the student administration firstname.lastname@example.org prior to the first lecture.

 Approved mandatory assignments and activity are valid for 3 years.

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.